Social media company

 Launched as Picaboo in 2011 by Evan Spiegel and Robert Murphy, incorporated as Snapchat Inc in 2012, changed name to Snap Inc in 2016 and listed on the New York Stock Exchange on 2 March 2017.
 Snapchat is a camera application and chat service.
 Snapchat Specs, their first hardware product, are spectacles with an integrated video camera.
 Revenue is generated from advertising.

-This company received an S&P Global ESG Score of 10/100 in the Interactive Media Services & Home Entertainment category of the 2019 SAM Corporate Sustainability Assessment, an annual evaluation of companies' sustainability practices.
+This company received an S&P Global ESG Score of 36/100 in the Interactive Media Services & Home Entertainment category of the S&P Global Corporate Sustainability Assessment, an annual evaluation of companies' sustainability practices (last updated 7 Feb 2021).
 The rankings are based on an analysis of corporate economic, environmental and social performance, assessing issues such as corporate governance, risk management, environmental reporting, climate strategy, human rights and labour practices.

 This company is a member of the Responsible Business Alliance (formerly the Electronic Industry Citizenship Coalition), a non-profit coalition of electronics companies which supports the rights and wellbeing of workers and communities worldwide affected by the global electronics supply chain.
 RBA members commit and are held accountable to a common Code of Conduct and utilize a range of RBA training and assessment tools to support continuous improvement in the social, environmental and ethical responsibility of their supply chains.